Swizec/react-d3js-es6-ebook/manuscript/speed-optimizations.md

 Here comes the fun part.
 The one with our game loop.

-There's also a video explaining how this works 👉 [Watch it on YouTube](https://www.youtube.com/watch?v=H84fmXjTElM).
+There's also a video explaining how this works :point_right: [Watch it on YouTube](https://www.youtube.com/watch?v=H84fmXjTElM).
 With hand-drawn sketches that explain the math, and I think that's neat.

 {caption: "Full simulationStep function", line-numbers: false}
 ```javascript